tetzank/homepage/content/posts/structure-definitions-for-binary-files.md

 Unfortunately, there are not many definitions available.
 This feature seems to be a hidden gem not many people know about.

-Each value can be accessed and also modified.
+Each value can be accessed and modified.
 It makes debugging of binary files very easy as the file is parsed for you by the hex editor.

 {{< todo >}}